-- bioenergetics models and the results presented in final reports and peer-reviewed publications.
-Diet data from 1990-2004 has been used by managers during the decision process for determining appropriate stocking levels for 2006 in Lake Michigan. - Job 7.
-Title: Monitor prevalence of bacterial kidney disease in populations of Chinook and coho salmon in eastern Lake Michigan.-We examined Chinook and coho salmon for visible symptoms of disease and collected swabs that we will analyze using laboratory tests for BKD.
-These tests use ELISA (enzyme-linked immunosorbant assay) techniques (KwiK-Dtect- DiagXotics, Inc., Wilton, CT) and include both a modified rapid test for the field (FELISA) as well as quantified test (QELISA).
+These tests use ELISA (enzyme-linked immunosorbant assay) techniques (KwiK-Dtect^{-;} DiagXotics, Inc., Wilton, CT) and include both a modified rapid test for the field (FELISA) as well as quantified test (QELISA).
 The rapid test is developed specifically for use in the laboratory or field, but the results are highly variable.
-Both FELISA and QELISA will be used to test for BKD for each individual fish from the 2005 samples. - Job 8.
-Title: Measure relative abundance, species composition, and size structure of forage.- Vertical gill nets have been used (1997 2001) to assess forage fishes during the same time that Chinook and coho salmon were being sampled.
-Forage samples have not been collected using vertical gill nets since 2001; instead, forage fishes were sampled using hydroacoustics and midwater trawls according to a lake-wide protocol (Fleischer et al. 2001).
-Forage fish results were reported to the Lake Michigan Committee in March 2005 (Warner et al. 2005), and will be reported in peer-reviewed publications.
+Both FELISA and QELISA will be used to test for BKD for each individual fish from the 2006 samples.

+Job 8.
+Title: Monitor forage fish.-Vertical gill nets have been used (1997 - 2001) to assess forage fishes during the same time that Chinook and coho salmon were being sampled.
+Forage samples have not been collected using vertical gill nets since 2001.
+Instead, forage fishes were sampled using hydroacoustics and midwater trawls according to a lake-wide protocol (Fleischer et al. 2001).
+Forage fish results were reported to the Lake Michigan Committee in March 2006 (Warner et al. 2006), and will be reported in additional peer-reviewed publications.